datMaffin/homebridge-tesla-powerwall/README.md

 * *Here* filled with default values (values that are used when the attribute is not explicitly listed)

+* `username`: the default ("customer") is currently the only username that will work when logging in, i.e., there is no need to change any username; using "customer" here will *just work*.
+* `email`: seems to currently be ignored, i.e., it does not matter what email is used for the login.

 * `loginInterval`, `pollingInterval` or `historyInterval` in milliseconds
+* `loginInterval`: the login is executed periodically based on this interval.
+  After a successful login, the authentication token is currently valid for 24h.
+If your internet is unreliable, it may be helpful to set a lower interval to guarantee at least one successful login in the 24h time span.
 * `lowBattery`: Percentage when the charge is considered critical/low
 * `additionalServices`: Services additional to the basic switch with the battery status.